ropensci/roweb3/content/blog/2021-01-20-contributing-guide/index.md

 featured: TRUE
 description: A guide to finding your path to contributing to rOpenSci
 twitterImg: blog/2021-01-20-contributing-guide/cover_sm.png
-twitterAlt: "Cartoon of 6 hypothetical rOpenSci community members"
+twitterAlt: Cartoon of 6 hypothetical rOpenSci community members
 ---

 Many people in our community actively contribute to rOpenSci projects.
 Many others would like to contribute but aren’t sure how to go about it.